 By expressing \( \dot{a} \) and \( \dot{\phi} \) in terms of their respective conjugate momenta, we obtain the Hamiltonian of the system.
-Due to the invariance under time reparameterization in general relativity, the resulting Hamiltonian constraint is given by,
+Due to the invariance under time reparameterization, the resulting Hamiltonian constraint takes the form,

 The classical Hamiltonian constraint is given by \( \mathcal{H} = 0 \).
 During quantization, the conjugate momenta are replaced by operators~\cite{Jiang:2025asp}.
-Substituting these operators into the Hamiltonian constraint yields the Wheeler-DeWitt equation, which is a hyperbolic partial differential equation controlling the quantum behavior of the universe in the minisuperspace model.
-The use of \( A = \log a \) helps to resolve operator ordering ambiguities\ , and define \(\tilde{\phi} = \phi / M_{Pl}\), \(\tilde{V} = \kappa V / 3\), \(\tilde{Q}^2 = \kappa Q^2 / 3\), so the WDW equation is simplified to,
+Substituting these operators into the Hamiltonian constraint yields the Wheeler-DeWitt equation, which is a hyperbolic partial differential equation controlling the quantum behavior of the universe in the minisuperspace model.The introduction of \( A = \log a \) helps resolve operator ordering ambiguities.
+By further defining \(\tilde{\phi} = \phi / M_{\text{Pl}}\), \(\tilde{V} = \kappa V / 3\), and \(\tilde{Q}^2 = \kappa Q^2 / 3\), the Wheeler-DeWitt equation simplifies to,